Wednesday July 30, 2025

-The importance of condo rules in your community
+Examples of condo rules

-How to create and establish condo rules and regulations
+How to create condo rules and regulations

 Once the board has reviewed its governing documents, board members are ready to draft new condo corporation rules and regulations.
-The first step to establishing rules is to err on the side of common sense and make sure that new regulations solve problems, not exacerbate them.When drafting new rules and regulations, it is important to be fair and consider the community.
-Rules should enforce things that improve the community, keep the residents safe and increase property value.
+The first step to establishing rules is to err on the side of common sense and make sure that new regulations solve problems, not exacerbate them.
+When drafting new rules and regulations, it is important to be fair and consider the community.
+Rules should enforce things that improve the community, keep the residents safe, and increase property value.It is also essential to assess the long-term value of new rules.
+What outcomes does your board expect?
+Are they achievable?
+New regulations should solve problems now, not create new issues in the future.

 When establishing new regulations for your community, be clear and concise when communicating with residents.
 Educating residents is key to getting them to comply and follow the new rules.When it comes to communicating with residents, the board should: